.hack//Legend of the Twilight

 The series was adapted into a twelve episode anime of the same name directed by Koichi Mashimo and Koji Sawai and produced by Bee Train.

 Tokyopop licensed the manga series for an English-language release in North America.
 It published the three volumes from September 2003 to April 2004.
 Bandai Entertainment had licensed the anime series for North American broadcast.
 The word "Bracelet" in the title was removed in North America, shortening the title to .hack//Legend of the Twilight.
-Following the closure of Bandai Entertainment, Funimation announced at SDCC 2013, that they have acquired 4 .hack titles including Legend of the Twilight.
+Following the closure of Bandai Entertainment, Funimation (later Crunchyroll, LLC) announced at SDCC 2013, that they have acquired 4 .hack titles including Legend of the Twilight.